 I came across this method though a Japanese friend and it shows how Japanese pupils learn to multiply in maths lessons at a young age.
 The great thing is that you do not need to learn Japanese to master this method, all you need to do is to be able to draw and count lines and dots.
 You actually multiply without actually multiplying!
+You can also take a look at some hints and tips to memorise your times tables as a resource to help pupils develop this skill or you can take a look at this video by Professor Arthur Benjamin that suggests that all you need to know is 3 simple facts to remember your times tables.

 This method has proven very popular from the re tweets and the feedback I have received from fellow practitioners.
 To date it has been carried out as a Maths starter to thousands and thousands of Maths learners around the world.
 Pupils are taught this method in Japanese primary schools at a very early age to develop the ability to multiply large numbers.